Professor Francis Su

 The HMC Honor Code applies in all matters of conduct concerning this course.
 Though cooperation on homework assignments is encouraged, you are expected to write up all your solutions individually to ensure your own understanding.
 Your solutions should acknowledge the assistance of other people or resources of any kind.

-I will not be recording lectures, but lecture notes will be available.
+I will not be recording lectures, but lecture notes are here (HMC access only).

 Homeworks